luukee/kiito/README.md

 6) In Motifmate click download button on far left.
 7) Find the local repo ex.
 KiiTO and download.
 - this will allow you to have the exact files on the live theme, make changes and continue version control.
+8) In terminal run `git status` to ensure you are on the correct repo.